 - Themes for the other events 2021 will be announced in the WWP facebook group and the WWP mailing list.

-- Shooting period is April to June 30.
+- Shooting period is July to September 30.

-- The preparation server will be open from April 1 to June 30.
+- The preparation server will be open from July 1 to September 30.
 You can request your own account/profile page on the server during this period.

 - The new event’s site will be made public as soon as this administrative check is complete.